gislek3/chessbot-discord/README.md

 <h4>Interacting with the front-end:</h4>
 <p>

-- Invite the bot to a server (probably your own).
-- Interact with the bot by sending it a private message (it will not respond to messages in public chat, this is to avoid spam).
-- Type "help" for a list of commands.
-- Try to beat the world's dumbest chess computer.
+Send the bot a private message.
+Try "help" for a list of commands, or challange it by typing in the "e2 e4" opening.
+Other things you can do:
+  - reset : restarts the board
+  - show : print the board
+  - castle king : castles kingside, if possible
+  - castle queen : castles queenside, if possible
+  - resign : quit the game
 </p>

 <h2>"Wow, did you make it all by yourself?"</h2>